World

 When she got there, she says, it was clear there was a lot of tension.
 "Many people I spoke with admitted ambivalence about their work - even though the paper was obviously doing well (as were they, as a consequence).
 They worried that they were selling out to lowbrow interests and stressed at having to compete constantly for popularity.
 Even as they typed up their news stories, journalists were flicking onto the Intranet site with the listings of clicks and checking out how their stuff was doing."

-Ripple Effect: Correspondent Mike Crawley says that when he went to Manya Krobo district to see AIDS education at work, he wondered why it had such a high HIV infection rate ( see story).
+Ripple Effect: Correspondent Mike Crawley says that when he went to Manya Krobo district to see AIDS education at work, he wondered why it had such a high HIV infection rate (this page).
 "Everyone blamed the Akosombo hydroelectric dam, a pet project of Ghana's founding president Kwame Nkrumah back in the days when rapid industrial development was all the rage.
 The dam created Lake Volta, and displaced tens of thousands of people.
 Many settled in Manya Krobo districts.
 Residents say the displacement left a legacy of unemployment, which led people to travel in search of greener pastures, which led many of them to bring HIV back into the community."

 Amelia Newcomb